forta-network/docs/docs/security-deploy.md

 | RewardsDistributor | [0xb23696793ffc58315Ed8e4c63cf1ef454a7479EC](https://mumbai.polygonscan.com/address/0xb23696793ffc58315Ed8e4c63cf1ef454a7479EC) | [0x253Eca8E7f01708b7dFD7277D814c33451A2211B](https://mumbai.polygonscan.com/address/0x253Eca8E7f01708b7dFD7277D814c33451A2211B) |
 | ScannerToScannerPoolMigration | [0x1b2D1D6aCD3381d355dAa1133CFc1fe384917cC8](https://mumbai.polygonscan.com/address/0x1b2D1D6aCD3381d355dAa1133CFc1fe384917cC8) | [0xB983B38dd4620419E5214A3bFE2E7Ed827859586](https://mumbai.polygonscan.com/address/0xB983B38dd4620419E5214A3bFE2E7Ed827859586) |

+**Pause Functionality**

+Currently, Forta does not implement Pause functionality in its smart contracts.
+In lieu of Pause functionality, the contracts’ upgradability could be utilized to pause the contracts in the event of responding to an incident.

+**Timelock**

+Forta has no implementation of a _Timelock_.
+Since changes to the contracts require an execution from the 4/7 Forta Council multisig, this process fulfills the need of a _Timelock_’s functionality.

 ### Forta On-Chain Monitoring
 Forta on-chain activity is monitored by [Forta Detection Bots](https://app.forta.network/agents/forta) and feeds into Forta Network's incident response process.
 The following detection bots were developed specifically for the Forta smart contracts.
 The code is available on [GitHub](https://github.com/LimeChain/forta-bots).